oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPyTorch_Extensions_AutoMixedPrecision/README.md

 Intel Extension for PyTorch is a Python package to extend the official PyTorch.
 It is designed to make the Out-of-Box user experience of PyTorch CPU better while achieving good performance.
 The extension also will be the PR(Pull-Request) buffer for the Intel PyTorch framework dev team.
 The PR buffer will contain functions and optimization (for example, take advantage of Intel's new hardware features).

-For comprehensive instructions regarding Intel Extension for PyTorch, go to https://github.com/intel/intel-extension-for-pytorch.
+For comprehensive instructions goto the github repo for [Intel Extension for PyTorch](https://github.com/intel/intel-extension-for-pytorch).

 | Optimized for                       | Description
 |:---                               |:---